- Documentation

 - Forced Termination — The built-in procedure

-System.Session.Terminate allows the early termination of
+system/session/terminate allows the early termination of

 Security Notice

-Due to persistent cookie authentication, it is strongly
+- Logout — Due to persistent cookie

-3.4.
-User Management & Storage
+3.4 User Management & Storage

 Users are managed with the built-in Admin app.
 Follow